Sean McDonough: Acting

 McDonough acted in the 1992 film Mr. Baseball.

 Health

 In 2012, McDonough had surgery for superior canal dehiscence syndrome which kept him from working for several months.

 Honors

 In 2014, McDonough was named to the WAER Hall of Fame along with Bill Roth, Syracuse University's noncommercial radio station, where he began his sports broadcasting career as a student.
 S. I. Newhouse School of Public Communications also honored McDonough in July 2016 with the 4th annual Marty Glickman Award.
 In May 2007, he received an honorary Doctor of Humane Letters from Southern Vermont College.

+In 2025, McDonough received the National Sports Media Association’s National Sportscaster of the Year Award.